 The academic and extracurricular experience at Westminster College, ranging from coursework to on- and off-campus service and experiential activities to international study and/or travel, contribute strongly to the appeal of the well-trained and well-rounded individuals who graduate from our school.

-A special articulation agreement with Case Western Reserve University allows students to spend three years at Westminster in a traditional liberal arts program, then four years at the Case School of Dental Medicine, earning both the B.S. and D.M.D degrees in seven years instead of the typical eight.
-To participate in this program, students must be accepted to both Case Western and Westminster College in their senior year of high school.
+A special articulation agreement with Case Western Reserve University allows students to spend three years at Westminster in a traditional liberal arts program, then four years at the Case Western University School of Dental Medicine, earning both the B.S. and D.M.D degrees in seven years instead of the typical eight.
+To participate in this program, students must be accepted to both Case Western University and Westminster College in their senior year of high school.

-Another articulation program permits qualified students who complete the four year Westminster degree to be directly admitted to the D.M.D. degree program at the Lake Erie College of Osteopathic Medicine (LECOM) School of Dental Medicine in Bradenton, Florida.
+Another articulation program permits qualified students who complete the four-year Westminster degree to be directly admitted to the D.M.D. degree program at the Lake Erie College of Osteopathic Medicine (LECOM) School of Dental Medicine in Bradenton, Florida.
 Students apply to the eight-year WC-LECOM Dental Affiliation program either as a high school senior, or at any time before the completion of their second year at Westminster.

 Core Requirements for Dentistry School (and for DAT Exam Preparation) generally are:

 The following courses are also strongly recommended:

 Additional course requirements may vary from one professional program to another, so it is the responsibility of the student to be aware of specifics regarding their schools of interest.
 Good planning and working closely with academic and health professions advisors are essential to maximize chances of success in the highly competitive dental school application environment.